-Life coaches work with people who have acquired a level of stability, however feel they are not thriving.
-A coach collaborates with their client to help them connect with their inner resources to discover their gifts, develop goals, achieve life balance, and realize their highest potential.
-This does not mean that life coaches do not work with people who have experienced trauma or childhood abuse or neglect.
-It is rare that a person has not experienced some form of trauma, and a life coach should be well-trained in recognizing whether a client is a good fit for coaching versus therapy.
-People who come to coaching usually have had some therapy and have addressed interruptions in childhood or adult development with a therapist.
-In fact many therapists are acquiring coach training so they may work with their clients at this level, or they are refering them on to a life coach after appropriate psychological work is completed.
+Life coaches work similarly.
+They have a foundational life coach training certification and then specialized training beyond.
+Coaches generally work with people who have acquired a level of stability, but are not yet at their desired potential.
+Coaches sometimes collaborate with a clients' therapist to set goals and objectives.
+Specifically, coaches guide clients to discover their own inner intelligence, inner resources and gifts.
+We help them develop goals, achieve life balance, and realize their potential.
+Coaches do often work with people who have experienced trauma, childhood abuse or neglect, but we focus on their current life patterns and moving clients forward.
+A life coach should be well-trained in recognizing whether a client is a good fit for coaching versus therapy.
+A well-trained coach knows how to create a safe, trauma-informed container without delivering therapy.
+People who come to coaching usually have had some therapy and have addressed disruptions in childhood or adult development with a therapist, but some people go straight to coaching.
+There is no right or wrong.
+The idea is to start somewhere.
+Many therapists are acquiring coach training so they may work with their clients at the coaching level, or they may refer them on to a life coach after appropriate psychological work is completed.
+And vice versa, many coaches are going on to receive further education and licensing as a psychotherapist.

-In my coaching program, I use the the hero's journey, which the great mythologist Joseph Campbell brought to our awareness through his book, A Hero With A Thousand Faces, as a map of the territory we cover when coaching clients to their unique greatness.
-As Patricia R Adson, Phd, wrote in her book, Depth Coaching, Discovering Archetypes for Empowerment Growth, and Balance, therapists generally prepare clients for the hero's journey, and coaches aid in identifying the call to the hero's journey and act as guides along the journey.
+Patricia R Adson, Phd, wrote in her book, Depth Coaching, Discovering Archetypes for Empowerment, Growth and Balance, "Therapists generally prepare clients for the hero's journey, and coaches aid in identifying the call to the hero's journey and act as guides along their journey."

 Please contact me if you are feeling that "call" and are ready to begin your journey.